How to Keep Your Home Safe in Mexico

 1. Get to know your neighbors.

 It is the old fashion kindness of neighbors that can have more eyes looking out for you.
 Having your neighbors over for a drink or dinner will give you a chance to talk about what they have seen in the neighborhood over time.
-If you feel that they are trustworthy people, knowing each others schedules, what vehicles everyone drives and who normally comes in and out of your house are all great things for each of you to know.
+If you feel that they are trustworthy people, knowing each other’s schedules, what vehicles everyone drives and who normally comes in and out of your house are all great things for each of you to know.
 Recently an apartment was broken into in Playa during the afternoon.
 Neighbors heard a noise (which was the glass of the front window being broken) but everyone just thought it was a noise.
 Someone was seen coming from the place but there were so many people that came in and out of that apartment, no one thought about it.
-If the neighbors we more friendly they might have know more about them and actually stopped the person to ask what he was doing there.
+If the neighbors, were more friendly they might have known more about them and actually stopped the person to ask what he was doing there.

 2. The warm climate here is conducive to having the windows and doors open a lot.